sphinx.ext.autodoc – Include documentation from docstrings

 autodoc-process-docstring(app, what, name, obj, options, lines)

-New in version 0.4.
+Added in version 0.4.

 Emitted when autodoc has read and processed a docstring. lines is a list of strings – the lines of the processed docstring – that the event handler can modify in place to change what Sphinx puts into the output.